tzwel/WSD/README.md

 # WSD - Windows Service Deblaoter

-### WSD disables Windows services that bloat your computer, and are unnecessary for your pc to work
+### WSD disables Windows services that bloat your computer, and are unnecessary for your PC to work
 The full list of services getting disabled:

 - uhssvc